markh-de/KiVar/README.md

 For the above [real-world examples](#real-world-examples), the selection dialog window may look similar to the following:

-> TODO Match choices in the following dialogs with the changes performed in the 3D views below!

 ![Variant Selection Dialog Without Changes](doc/plugin-empty.svg)

 For each of the listed variation aspects a variation choice can now be selected.